The Complete Guide to Grasse Perfume

 L’Occitane en Provence was founded by Olivier Baussan who, in 1976 used steam distillation to produce essential oil from wild rosemary and lavender which he then sold at markets in Provence

-The name L’Occitane was named for the women of Occitania, and area which existed during the middle ages.
+The name L’Occitane was named after the women of Occitania, an area that existed during the middle ages.

 Occitan was the native language, and it is a language that is still spoken as a second language in some parts of the region today.

 Baussan was given an old soap factory and started reviving the traditional art of Marseille soap-making in Manosque, which is another Provençal village.